Xiaomi 11T Pro review: 120W fast charging isn't enough to save this phone

-Xiaomi tweaked its flagship strategy last year: it introduced the Mi 10 series in the summer and followed it up with a value-focused Mi 10T six months later.
+Xiaomi tweaked its flagship strategy in 2020: it introduced the Mi 10 series in the summer and followed it up with a value-focused Mi 10T six months later.
 OnePlus mastered this dual-release cycle over the last seven years, so it made sense for Xiaomi to follow suit.

-In 2021, Xiaomi's flagship portfolio is stronger than ever.
-The Mi 11 and Mi 11 Ultra are among the best Android phones I used this year, and Xiaomi made much-needed changes to its software with MIUI 12.5.
+As a result, Xiaomi's flagship portfolio is stronger than ever.
+The Mi 11 and Mi 11 Ultra are among the best Android phones, and Xiaomi made much-needed changes to its software with MIUI 12.5.
 The Chinese manufacturer also turned its attention to charging tech; it was outmatched in this area by its BBK rivals — with OnePlus and OPPO delivering 65W charging as standard — so Xiaomi clearly needed a win here.

 With the 11T series, it has managed to do just that.
 The Xiaomi 11T Pro offers 120W fast charging as standard, with the 5000mAh fully charging in just 20 minutes flat.
 The phone is also the first in a rebrand that sees the manufacturer move past its Mi roots and instead switch to eponymous branding for its flagships.